-Our mission: clinical, research and educational excellence
+Our mission: clinical, research, educational excellence and community.

 In the Department of Neurology at Washington University School of Medicine in St. Louis, we strive to provide outstanding clinical care, to train leading neurologists and scientists of the future, and to continue to serve as an international leader in clinical and basic research of disorders of the nervous system.